Table of contents

 Don't forget to include active listening skills in your cover letter

-Your cover letter is essential to your job-searching journey.
+Your cover letter is essential to your job search.
 It allows you to expand on your resume and express your enthusiasm for the role.
 It also gives you another chance to demonstrate some active listening skills.
 In your cover letter, you should explain how your skills have allowed you to achieve impressive results.

 Improve your active listening skills by: